 The signal characteristics must be considered when selecting a transformer.
-Most RF transformers saturate at frequencies that are below a few megahertz (MHz).
+Most RF transformers saturate at frequencies below a few megahertz (MHz).
 Excessive signal power can also cause core saturation, which leads to distortion.

-At input frequencies in the second Nyquist zone and above, the noise performance of most amplifiers is not adequate to achieve the true SNR performance of the AD9608.
+At input frequencies in the second Nyquist zone and above, the noise performance of most amplifiers is not adequate to achieve the true SNR performance of the AD9628.
 For applications above ~10 MHz where SNR is a key parameter, differential double balun coupling is the recommended input configuration (see Figure 46).

-An alternative to using a transformer-coupled input at frequencies in the second Nyquist zone is to use the AD8352 differential driver (see Figure 47).
+An alternative to using a transformer-coupled input at frequencies in the second Nyquist zone is to use the AD8352 differential driver.
+An example is shown in Figure 47.
 See the AD8352 data sheet for more information.